There came the day when I resolved to pass beyond the citie wall, come what may.

 He sayt, “Yonder lies the prison, where nimble cats can cross into the citie.
 Picker and Stealer showed me the way.”

-And, mazed as I was by all I’d seen and heared that night, I knew I loved this citie.
+And, mazed as I was by all I’d seen and heard that night, I knew I loved this citie.

-Small booklets, purportedly written to warn respectable folk about the wiles of coney-catchers, were popular and entertaining reading.
+Small booklets purportedly written to warn respectable folk about the wiles of coney-catchers, con men and women, were popular reading.

 There was no Embankment in those days.
 The mansions by the river had their own “stairs” – steps down to private jetties.